irllabs/ml-lib/README.md

 - Download the latest release from the [GitHub releases page](https://github.com/cmuartfab/ml-lib/releases)
 - For Max, add the `ml.*.mxo` externals and the ml-lib helpfiles to your Max Search Path
 - For Pd, add  `ml.*.pd_*` to your Pd search path and add the "ml" library to your startup flags by opening up the application Preferences and adding "-lib ml" to the Startup Flags

+## Compiling from source

+Instructions for compiling ml-lib from source can be found [here](BUILD.md)

 ##  Library structure